fairdirect/foodrescue-app/README.md

 ## 3. Installation

-Right now, you would have to compile the software yourself from source ☹️
+Right now, you would have to compile the software yourself from source ☹️ See sections [5.1.
+Development Setup](#51-development-setup) and [5.2.
+Build and Development Process](#52-build-and-development-process) below for that.

 Eventually you will be able to install the software comfortably as follows: